hi-bi/CRUD-API/README.md

 1. Clone/download the dev branch repo.
 2. cd to crud-api folder.
 3. Run: npm install
+4. Use the Postman application to check the implemented functionality.

 **Usage**:
 - To set the port, set the value of the SERVER_PORT variable in the .env file